stanislaw/notes_on_software_engineering/README.md

 To these days I still didn't see or create an elegant solution to this problem.
 See also "Hard Feature".

+### Design for Operations

+When designing a system, consider how it will be operated in production.
+A system may be operated entirely by humans, partially automated with human oversight, or fully automated.
+In all cases, the system must be accessible to its operators in terms of understanding, control, observability, maintainability, and other operational aspects.

+The challenge in design is that developers often have a limited view of the system, especially of the final and actual environment in which it will operate.
+It may require special training and a continuous, conscious 'systems thinking' effort to put oneself in the operators' shoes and properly identify the properties the system must have to be easily operable and maintainable.

 ### Control